Hunting the Hybrid Wild Turkey

 “Hunters now may only purchase two spring permits instead of three, and can only harvest one bird per day.
 Also, there is a quota of 10,000 spring permits for non-resident hunters as opposed to an unlimited quantity in the past.

-“There is around one million acres of public land in Nebraska, most of which is the western half of the state.
+“There are around one million acres of public land in Nebraska, most of which is the western half of the state.
 You can expect a fair amount of hunting pressure on public lands, especially in the Pine Ridge region, as many hunters come to Nebraska to chase Merriam’s.
-However, if you find public lands are overcrowded gaining access to private land is an attainable goal.
+However, if you find public lands are overcrowded, gaining access to private land is an attainable goal.
 Many landowners are willing to let hunters pursue turkeys (more so than deer), especially if you are asking to hunt for just a short period of time.
 The shotgun season opens around April 15 each year and runs until the end of May.
 In mid-April, birds can still be grouped up and gobblers are less responsive, especially if it’s unseasonably cool.
 But if you can time your trip during a week of warmer weather, the action can be dynamite.
 The most popular time for non-resident hunters, it seems, is in early May.
-So if you want to avoid the crowds you may consider an earlier hunt (hopefully with moderate weather) or a late season hunt after most people have hung up their vests.
-We’ve experienced excellent action in the last two weeks of May as well.
-Good luck!”
+So if you want to avoid the crowds, you may consider an earlier hunt (hopefully with moderate weather) or a late season hunt after most people have hung up their vests.
+We’ve experienced excellent action in the last two weeks of May as well.”

 A wild hybrid turkey stands between two turkey decoys.